PyIRoGlass Documentation

 mol (pd.DataFrame)

-The calculate_epsilon function computes the extinction coefficients and their uncertainties for various molecular species in a given MI or glass composition dataset.
+The calculate_epsilon function computes the extinction coefficients and their uncertainties for various molecular species in a given MI or glass chemistry dataset.

 Parameters: